spacerace/romfont/README.md

 # What is this?

-I have diassembled and/or searched VGA-ROMs for fonts and extracted these.
+I have diassembled and/or searched BIOS and VGA-ROMs for fonts and extracted these.
 Also I have written a few tools to support this job.
 All extracted fonts and screenshots are available here.
 I have written a big table to show what is covered.
 Also had a look and wrote about fonts of open source BIOSes/source available.

 If you have exotic ROMs or links to other open source BIOSes please let me know.
+Testing a ROM for known fonts and add it to this list only takes a few minutes and if there is one with a yet unknown font, I am happy to extract and document it :)
+I am really intersted in ROMs of old laptops with weird LCD-fonts and embedded devices (like POS systems, cash registers, money machines and other stuff).
+Also if you have localized graphic cards, that bring a local charset (ex. greek), I am happy to extract their' fonts.

 # Already extracted fonts
 ```
 LEGEND: "ok" - font already extracted